mathowastaken/mathowastaken/README.md

 ## About
 - I'm 22 years old
 - I like One Piece, self hosting, IT and coding
-- Currently learning game development alongside learning Rust
+- Currently learning game development alongside Rust

 ## Languages
 <p>